brooklynrail/brooklynrail-platform/content/people/pippa-garner.md

 name: Pippa Garner
 first_name: Pippa
 last_name: Garner
-short_bio: "**Pippa Garner** is an artist and author based in Long Beach, California.
+short_bio: "Pippa Garner is an artist and author based in Long Beach, California.
 For more than five decades her cross-disciplinary practice of drawing, performance, sculpture, photography, video, and installation has continued to push back against systems of consumerism, marketing, and waste.
-  Recent solo exhibitions include, _Act Like You Know Me_ at Kunstverein Munich (2022), Kunsthalle Zúrich (2023), and FRAC Lorraine, Metz (2023); _Immaculate Misconceptions_ at JOAN, Los Angeles (2021) and Verge Center for the Arts, Sacramento (2022); _The Bowels of the Mind_ at STARS, Los Angeles and Jeffrey Stark, New York (both 2021); and _A Shadow of My Future Self_ at O-Town House, Los Angeles (2019).
-Her work will also be included in the Hammer's, Made in L.A., 2023 Biennial, _Acts of Living_."
+Recent solo exhibitions include, *Act Like You Know Me* at Kunstverein Munich (2022), Kunsthalle Zúrich (2023), and FRAC Lorraine, Metz (2023); *Immaculate Misconceptions* at JOAN, Los Angeles (2021) and Verge Center for the Arts, Sacramento (2022); *The Bowels of the Mind* at STARS, Los Angeles and Jeffrey Stark, New York (both 2021); and *A Shadow of My Future Self* at O-Town House, Los Angeles (2019).
+Her solo exhibition *$ELL YOUR $ELF*, on view at Art Omi through October 29, 2023, premieres her latest conceptual car *Haulin' Ass!* (2023) and is accompanied by a fully-illustrated catalogue co-published with Pioneer Works Press.
+In collaboration with Art Omi, *Pippa Garner:* *I'm With Me* opens at OCD Chinatown on September 22, 2023: a tattoo parlor featuring queer/trans tattoo artists who have chosen texts and drawings by Garner to inject directly into the skin of her biggest fans, and sartorial fan art by fashion house Eckhaus Latta.
+Her work will also be included in the Hammer's *Made in L.A.*, 2023 Biennial, *Acts of Living*, and the Yokohama Triennale, 2023.
+For its fourth stop, *Act Like You Know Me* will take place at White Columns in New York, NY from November 3-December 16, 2023; timed with the release of an accompanying monograph published by Bierke Books.
+Garner is the author of several books, including the *Better Living Catalog*, republished by Primary Information this year."
 portraits:
   - media: 2023/09/pippa-garner
 instagram: misc.pippa